Narwallets/meta-pool/docs/index.md

 * TO SELL SKASH: The sellers enter how much SKASH they want to sell and the contract replies with the NEAR amount they will receive, normally with a discount 1%-10%, depending on the NEAR balance of the liquidity pool and the fee curve parameters.

+## Treasury
+Part of the NEAR/SKASH LP fees goes to the DAO Treasury.
+Treasury funds are always SKASH and used for:

+* DAO Maintenance
+* DAO Expansion
+* Dividends

+The contract has a configurable parameter `dev_mateinance_amount`, initially 2500 SKASH transferred monthly to the account `developers.near`.
+By DAO governance, this value can be increased and
+G-SKASH gov-token holders can also re-direct up to 50% of manteinance funds to other mantainers and contributors.

+## Governance
+G-SKASH holders can vote on:
+* Diversification: Validator distribution list, and how much NEAR to distribute to each one.
+* `distribute()` Batch stake size.
+By default 100-150K NEAR
+* Fee curve parameters for the NEAR/SKASH Liquidity Pool (min fee, max fee, slope)
+* How to use treasury funds for DAO expansion
+* Maintenance funds redirections
+* Move treasury funds to the dividends-pool

+Half of treasury funds must be used for DAO expansion and manteinance.
+The other 50% can be user for expansion by presenting proposals, o can be moved to the dividends-pool (once a month).

+The Dividends-pool is a SKASH/G-SKASH liquidity pool allowing G-SKASH owners to burn G-SKASH to obtain SKASH.
+This pool sets a base-price for G-SKASH tokens.
+When users vote to add SKASH to the dividends-pool, G-SKASH base-price is incremented.
+Users can also vote to remove SKASH from the dividends-pool back to the treasury, lowering the G-SKASH base price.

+Users get G-SKASH tokens minted for them when:
+* They receive rewards for holding SKASH
+* They receive fees in the NEAR/SKASH Liquidity pool (by being a Liquidity Provider)

+So, G-SKASH governance tokens are minted and distributed to users holding SKASH and to users providing liquidity.

 ## User stories:
 ### Alice
 Alice wants to stake her NEAR with low risk, and also help the community by promoting validators diversification.